 As summer rests its sleepy head, autumn comes bursting through in a glorious blaze of orange, leaves falling from the trees in a patchwork puddle.
 Pumpkins lay plump for the picking, TV shows come back in the fall, you all cuddle under fluffy blankets.
 Pumpkin latte frothed with milk, Disney onesies and slippers, couples browsing holidays, summer lingering wistfully.
 And while most are content to burrow under the covers, to me autumn conjures a wanderlust, a deep longing to jump on a plane and see where life takes me next.
 I would feast on sumptuous delights from Italy, creamy burrata exploding in my mouth, dessert wine coating my lips, but in New York I would people watch, smooth ice cream round my chops, dripping down my chin.
 And what about sipping smoothies in Bali, watermelon, refreshing and sweet, silky soft sand tickling your toes?
 It has nearly been a year since I last went away to Amsterdam, and I am craving a new escape, into an unknown world where nothing is familiar.
 I want to submerge myself into a magical domain of travel, whether that be Greece, Portugal, Thailand, or elsewhere, there is nothing I desire more than a holiday right now.
 So while summer isn’t even over yet, I’m already getting a big angsty, desiring a trip away, whether that be with my boo, friends or on a solo adventure, it would be so incredible to plan my next trip.
 And what better than a short autumn break?
 After all Autumn is a great time of year to go travelling.
 You don’t have the problems winter weather can throw your way, it is generally cheaper to book flights, and you can bring your Autumn wardrobe back into rotation again.
 What’s not to love?
+So go on, give yourself some love and go on your next short autumn break and watch all your worries melt away.

 If you’re like me and love taking time to Google away in the hopes you’ll find some unique hotspots to check out, then you’ll love this shortlist of six funky places I think are worthy of a break just before winter kicks in.
 From living like a Derry Girl to eating chestnuts on a Croatian street corner, here are six spots worth checking out, that are guaranteed to titillate your fancy.
 Question is where will you go on your short autumn break?

 I’ve previously written about 5 incredible things to do in Frankfurt on the blog, but I highly recommend that you do a little research into this unique German city regardless.
 I get Birmingham vibes off it as it has a big industrial past, but despite its futuristic skyline Frankfurt is quite trendy and a good alternative if you’ve already been to Berlin and want to try something new.
 Home to the busiest German airport and located on the river Main, Frankfurt is the financial capital of Continental Europe, with the European Central Bank and the German Stock Exchange proving popular with visitors on business trips.
 So naturally a big part of the town is a financial hub like the London docklands, so you’re guaranteed some lovely river walks and posh bars that get busy after work hours.
-Even if you are not interested in finance, there is more to Frankfurt than its ‘serious business image that it projects’ and is a lively, cosmopolitan city that is renowned or its bars, revived by Frankfurt’s huge expat population.
+Even if you are not interested in finance, there is more to Frankfurt than its ‘serious business image that it projects’ and is a lively, cosmopolitan city that is renowned for its bars, revived by Frankfurt’s huge expat population.
 If you are anything like me, you love exploring new restaurants and bars, which Frankfurt has in heaps.
 For bars, I have my eye on the fabulously eccentric Hunky Dory bar, listed in Time Out’s definitive list of the 10 best Frankfurt bars, where you can quite literally ‘dial up your drink’.
 Confused?
 Well if you are too comfortable sitting down and would rather not get up and wait for eons at a bar where people’s sweaty armpits are in your face, then go to Hunky Dory where drinks are brought to you.
 Crammed with flea market finds from the 1930’s and 1940’s, the booths have wonderful black vintage rotary phones on speed dial to the bartender who will in turn deliver signature cocktails such as the Break Point (hibiscus, vodka, apricot brandy, agave syrup, lime and pickled chilli).

 While German cuisine is not renowned for being vegetarian friendly, for the veggies and vegans like myself, there are a plethora of vegetarian and vegan restaurants that are guaranteed to whet your appetite .
 If you are looking for a fully vegan restaurant to enjoy on your short autumn break, for no frills delicious food try the divine ‘Savory’, who serve vegan delights such as The Hawai Burger, which uses seitan as a meat substitute and is layered with mouthwatering vegan cheese and fries.
 Or if you prefer fine dining, Seven Swans offers seasonal menus that make the most of what vegetables have to offer, with culinary delights such as Jerusalem Artichoke with Burnet & Onion, and red cabbage with beetroot and dead nettle from it’s winter menu which is also used during autumn.
 For things to do in Frankfurt if simplicity is what you are after in a short autumn break, then there is nothing more relaxing than taking a riverboat when it’s one of those really sunny Autumn mornings, even if it is a cold day.
 Just wear your fluffiest faux fur coat, and come kitted out like you have just robbed a blanket farm to stay warm on the tour, with the biggest sunglasses that you can find.